Hepatitis C - including symptoms, treatment and prevention

 A PCR (polymerase chain reaction) test in a pathology laboratory is necessary to see if the virus is still present and whether the person is still likely to be infectious.
 Hepatitis C viral RNA can be detected within 1 to 2 weeks of exposure.

-Persistence of hepatitis C virus RNA in the blood, even with the resolution of symptoms, indicates chronic infection.
+Persistence of hepatitis C virus RNA in the blood, even when symptoms start to settle, indicates chronic infection.
 The levels of viral RNA vary over time and may be undetectable even in the presence of active hepatitis C infection.
 However, repeatedly negative PCR tests are likely to indicate clearance of the virus.

 (time between becoming infected and developing symptoms)